freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/binary-agents/index.md

 *   Separate the string into an array of strings separated by whitespace.
 *   Create some variables that you will use along the way - the names are self explanatory for the most part.
 *   Iterate through each binary string in the new array.
 *   Convert to decimal by using `parseInt(_binary_, 2)`.
-With the second parameter we specify the base of our input numbers.
+Use the second parameter to specify the base of the input numbers.
-*   At the end, return out the converted message.
+*   At the end, return the converted message.

 ## Relevant Links